alexhansen1234/pov_images/README.md

 	./utility/make
 	./utility/image_header_gen /path/to/FILENAME.bmp >> ./src/image_headers/FILENAME_image.s

-APA102 use SPI to drive data into registers.
+APA102 use SPI to drive data into shift registers, which require clock and data lines.

-The port and bit defintions are in assigned in
+Output port, clk_bit and data_bit need to be defined in

 	./src/apa102/display_pixel_apa102.s